 & Gardens, Flower magazine, Horticulture, Coastal Living,

-& Garden, This Old House Magazine, and The Litchfield
+Home & Garden, This Old House Magazine, and The

-County Times as well as many other publications.
-Recently,
+Litchfield County Times as well as many other publications.

-she proudly served as the 2012 Writer-in-Residence for Victoria
+Recently, she proudly served as the 2012 Writer-in-Residence

-magazine.
-In other media, Tovah has ventured into web content
+for Victoria magazine.
+In other media, Tovah has ventured into

 and follow her on Facebook at Plantswise by Tovah Martin.
 Watch

-By far the most moving and reaffirming moment in her life happened
+Among the most moving moments in her life occurred when Tovah

-when Tovah was awarded an Honorary Membership in The Garden Club
+was awarded an Honorary Membership in The Garden Club of America

-of America and the Litchfield Garden Club in May 2010.
+and the Litchfield Garden Club in May 2010 and when she became